 - Heat your pan (I used an enamel cast iron pan) over medium to medium high heat

-- Add two tablespoons of butter to the pan (ghee or coconut oil would work as well), and let melt
+- Add three tablespoons of butter to the pan (ghee or coconut oil would work as well), and let melt

 - Add your shrimp and cook until almost done, only a few minutes, depends upon the size of your shrimp